 If startup repair failed to fix the issue, then let’s rebuild Master Boot Record (MBR) Which contains information about where Windows lives on your hard drive and helps it load properly when you turn your computer on.
 If this becomes corrupted, it can lead to an unmountable boot volume error.

-To do this Again Access Advanced option from Repair your computer > Troubleshoot.
-This time select Command Prompt and perform command “bootrec /fixmbr“ that fix Master boot record problems.
+To do this Again Access the Advanced option from Repair your computer > Troubleshoot.
+This time select Command Prompt and perform the command “bootrec /fixmbr“ that fix Master boot record problems.

 In additionally perform bootrec /fixboot and bootrec /rebuildbcd to fix Boot manager problems and Rebuild the Boot record.